About Us

 Overview

-Established in 2017 under the Center for Collaborative and Interactive Technologies by Michael Fordis, MD, as its founding director, the Institute for Continuing Professional Development in Quality Improvement and Patient Safety (I-QIPS) at Baylor College of Medicine is currently led by Kyler Godwin, PhD.
+Established in 2017 under the Center for Collaborative and Interactive Technologies by Michael Fordis, MD, founding director, the Institute for Continuing Professional Development in Quality Improvement and Patient Safety (I-QIPS) at Baylor College of Medicine is currently led by Kyler Godwin, PhD.

 • Proficiently train faculty and staff in QI/PS principles and practice;